-** Program updates are currently being planned by UNTHSC and UNT.
+** Program updates are currently being planned by HSC and UNT.
 Complete the request information form to join our email list and receive information when it becomes available.

-The dual Master of Public Health offered at UNT Health Science Center (UNTHSC) School of Public Health (SPH) and Master of Science in Applied Anthropology offered at UNT Denton Department of Anthropology prepares public health professionals with an in-depth knowledge of medical anthropology.
+The dual Master of Public Health offered at the University of North Texas Health Science (HSC) School of Public Health (SPH) and Master of Science in Applied Anthropology offered at UNT Denton Department of Anthropology prepares public health professionals with an in-depth knowledge of medical anthropology.
 Students learn how to apply anthropological concepts to problems in public health practice.
 Students are prepared to perform community-based research, analyze social and cultural influences on health and illness, and advocate for the elimination of local and global health disparities.
 This 2.5 year program prepares students for careers in research, public health, and public policy planning relating to health and health care in the U.S. or in an international setting.

 The dual program is comprised of 63 credit hours.
 Students complete 36 credit hours in Public Health, 27 credit hours in Anthropology to satisfy master’s degrees requirements in both Public Health and Applied Anthropology.
 Within the later 27 credit hours, 18 hours are shared by the UNTHSC School of Public Health and the Department of Applied Anthropology at UNT Denton.
 A total of 12 of these credit hours from UNT Denton (ANTH 5210, ANTH 5201, ANTH 5031 & 5041) are transferred to the students’ MPH degree program to satisfy UNTHSC degree requirements.
 With the exception of Quantitative Research Methods (BACH 5314) and Qualitative Research Methods (BACH 6310), students in the dual program complete all required coursework in the UNTHSC MPH-Community Health concentration.
 Ethnographic and Qualitative Methods (ANTH 5031 and Quantitative Methods (ANTH 5041 at UNT Denton are substituted for BACH 5314 and BACH 6310.
 Students complete Public Health Practice Experience (BACH 5297) and Applied Thesis (ANTH 5950) concurrently.
 Applied Thesis (ANT 5950) includes a field experience that focuses on some aspect of public health.
 Consistent with School of Public Health policy, students the MPH/MS Applied Anthropology dual degree program do not take the MPH Comprehensive examination because they complete a thesis.